Models of Contaminant Migration:

 (eq.
 1)

-These 2 assumptions mean: Water content (which is equal to the porosity in the water saturated porous medium considered) and flow velocity q are the same always and everywhere, i.e. independent from x and t.
+These two assumptions mean: Water content (which is equal to the porosity Φ of the porous medium, assuming that the medium is saturated with water) and flow velocity q are the same always and everywhere, i.e. independent from x and t.

 Because the adsorbed concentration C is a non-linear function of the soluble concentrations c, the migration behavior is non-linear.
 Usually, a coupled, numerical geochemical-geohydraulic model is used to compute migration phenomena.
 Because of the nonlinearities, interpretation (i.e. inter- and extrapolation) of the results of numerical solutions of the transport equation is problematic, as long as it is unknown at what concentrations or parameter values the system switches from one type of behavior to another.